Why People Who Love Animals Make Better Partners

 6. They’re often more responsible and reliable.

 Having a pet means being responsible for another living being’s wellbeing.
-This sense of duty tends to seep into other areas of life, including romantic relationships.
+That sense of duty tends to seep into other areas of life, including romantic relationships.
 Animal lovers are often more dependable partners, following through on commitments and taking their responsibilities seriously.
 They understand that relationships, like pet ownership, require consistent care and attention.
 You’re less likely to be left hanging or dealing with a flaky partner when you’re with someone who’s used to the daily grind of pet care.

 7. They’re usually more physically affectionate.